mitsuba-renderer/drjit/src/python/docstr.rst

     perform gradient-based optimization of textures with filtered texture lookups.
 See the section on the :ref:`Laplacian basis
     <texture_laplacian>` for additional detail.
 Laplacian mode requires a
-    MIP-mapped texture with floating-point storage on a JIT backend and does not support migration (pass ``migrate=False`` when constructing from a tensor).
+    MIP-mapped texture with floating-point storage on a JIT backend.

 .. topic:: Texture_init_tensor